Bagel Goblin - Geek lifestyle and gaming blog

 Google engineers are working on improving image classification and speech recognition by Artificial Neural Networks.
 What does it mean?
 In simple language, they are uploading loads of pictures to the mechanic brains and adjusting the parameters until it knows what it sees.
+Lately on the web there was a big commotion about one of the photos generated this way. |

 looks like some abstract art, doesn't it?